smoke-you/EMBER/docs/HTTPD_getting_started.md

 ## Configuration Objects

 A configuration object, `xRouteConfig`, is used to describe HTTP routes and their handlers.
-If a public object of this name is not defined by the user, e.g. in `ember_config.c`, then a very limited default object (that simply returns a 404 error to all connection attempts) will be defined instead.
+If a public object of this name is not defined by the user, e.g. in `ember_config.c`, then a very limited default object (that simply returns a 404 error to all connection attempts) will be used instead.

-`xRouteConfig` is an instance of `RouteConfig_t`, which is made up of:
+`xRouteConfig` is an instance of `RouteConfig_t`:

 | Field Name | Description |
 | --- | --- |